Link Jarrett

-Lincoln "Link" Jarrett (born January 26, 1972) is an American college baseball coach and former shortstop, who is the current head baseball coach of the Florida State Seminoles.
+Lincoln "Link" Jarrett (born January 26, 1972) is an American college baseball coach and former shortstop, who is the current head coach of the Florida State Seminoles.
 Jarrett played college baseball at Florida State University from 1991 to 1994 for coach Mike Martin.
 He was the head coach at the University of North Carolina at Greensboro from 2013 to 2019 and University of Notre Dame from 2020 to 2022.

 Playing career

 Jarrett was a four-year starter at shortstop for the Florida State Seminoles, appearing in three College World Series.
 He holds the All-Time NCAA Assists record of 802.
 He was an NCBWA All-American in 1993 and 1994, and also earned All-ACC honors.
 In 1993, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
 Jarrett graduated holding the Seminole records for consecutive games, at bats, and assists.
 He was drafted in the 22nd round of the 1994 MLB Draft by the Colorado Rockies.
 He played five years in the Rockies organization, reaching the class-AA New Haven Ravens before turning to coaching.
 Jarrett hit .303 for New Haven in 1997, and was named "Most Spectacular Defensive Player" following the 1994 season in Bend, Oregon.